wellesley-cs230/wellesley-cs230.github.io/hw1.md

   * Part 2 of the exercise.
   * This method should act like a toddler who knows their numbers, once they
   * are given a number, they start reciting all numbers from 1 to that number.
+  * Only one number should be printed per line.
   * @param theNum the input number
   */
   public static void toddler(int theNum){